ibm-cloud-docs/overview/services_region.md

 {{site.data.keyword.attribute-definition-list}}

-# Service and infrastructure availability by location
+# IBM Cloud service and infrastructure availability across regions and data centers
 {: #services_region}

+Discover IBM Cloud service and infrastructure availability across multizone regions, single-campus mzrs, and data centers to optimize workload deployment near your customers.
+{: shortdesc}

 {{site.data.keyword.Bluemix}} makes it easier for you to implement, host, and scale services, infrastructure, and apps so you can focus on your application logic and application design. {{site.data.keyword.cloud_notm}}'s global network of locations provides three tiers of regions: [multizone regions](#x9774820){: term} (MZR),[single-campus multizone regions](#x10127487){: term}, and [data centers](#x2439906){: term}.
 To achieve low application latency, deploy your apps in a region near your customers.
 For details about the available {{site.data.keyword.cloud_notm}} regions and data centers for specific products, review the following sections.
-{: shortdesc}

 IBM provides SDKs and APIs for all services that are general availability.
 Check out the reference docs in the [API & SDK reference library](/docs?tab=api-docs).